hm59221112/lab-1_202001101/README.md

  2)Non-Functional requirements for the library information system.
  A)Security-The access of the system should be provided to some pecified users only.Only specified persons should only be able to access the system.

- B)Easiness-The system should be easy to use and user friendly,
+ B)Easiness-The system should be easy to use and user friendly.

  C)Maintainability-The system should be easy to maintain means if any minor update or modification in the system should not harm the whole system.